awsdocs/amazon-rds-user-guide/doc_source/USER_DeleteInstance.md

 You can delete a DB instance using the AWS Management Console, the AWS CLI, or the RDS API\.

+**Note**
+You can't delete a DB instance when deletion protection is enabled for it\.
+For more information, see [Deletion Protection](#USER_DeleteInstance.DeletionProtection)\.
+You can disable deletion protection by modifying the DB instance\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### Console<a name="USER_DeleteInstance.CON"></a>

 **To delete a DB instance**